 Using these strategies can really supercharge your spending and allow you to hit sign-up bonuses on more and more credit cards.

 One of my good friends opens up a new card almost every single month and hits the minimum spend.

 Dispelling Credit Card Myths

-The #1 question I get regarding rewards cards is “But Grant, will using credit card rewards negatively affect my credit score?”.
+The #1 question I get regarding rewards cards is “But Dave, will using credit card rewards negatively affect my credit score?”.

 The simple answer is “no.” But it helps to know what factors go into your credit score so you can enjoy your rewards with peace-of-mind.